- The History View includes a number of sub-views to display the:

 - Events about JS7 - Order State Transitions can occur with the Agent and with the Controller.

 - Such events are subscribed to by the JS7 - History Service background task.

 - Events include state transitions and log output of jobs that are added to the JS7 - Database and are available with the History View.

 - The History Service works independently from user interaction and displays added or updated history items on-the-fly for all users connected to an active JOC Cockpit instance.

 - Any All sub-views of the History View offer to export allow history items to be exported as files in Excel® format.

 - In case of outage of the Primary Controller instance the History Service will automatically switch to the Secondary Controller instance to retrieve history items.
 Fail-over typically takes place within 10s.

 - In case of outage of the History Service the Controller will store events with its journal until the History Service is up again and will acknowledge receipt of events.
-Only then will events be released from the Controller's journal.
-Note that the Controller journal can grow during longer outages of the History Service if a larger number of jobs and/or abundant log output of jobs have to be handled by the Controller.
+Only then will events are be released from a the Controller's journal.
+Consider Note that the Controller journal can grow in case of during longer outages of the History Service if a larger number of jobs and/or abundant log output of jobs have to be handled by the Controller.
 Therefore a Controller should be assigned sufficient storage to hold its journal for the maximum expected duration of an outage of JOC Cockpit, see JS7 - Sizing.